meena-erian/unicom/README.md

    DJANGO_PUBLIC_ORIGIN=https://yourdomain.com
    # Needed if you want to use the rich-text email composer in the admin
    UNICOM_TINYMCE_API_KEY=your-tinymce-api-key
+   # Needed if you want to use the AI template population service
+   OPENAI_API_KEY=your-openai-api-key
    ```

 3. Start the dev environment: